What Is a REST API? - SitePoint

 What Is a REST API?

 What is a REST API?
 REST is an acronym for Representational State Transfer — an almost meaningless description of the most-used web service technology!
-A REST API is a way for two computer systems to communicate over HTTP in a similar way to web browsers and servers.
+A REST API is a way for two computer systems to communicate using the HTTP technologies found in web browsers and servers.

 Sharing data between two or more systems has always been a fundamental requirement of software development.
 For example, consider buying motor insurance.
 Your insurer must obtain information about you and your vehicle so they request data from car registration authorities, credit agencies, banks, and other systems.
-All this happens transparently in real-time to determine whether a policy can be offered.
+All this happens transparently in real time to determine whether the insurer can offer a competitive policy.

-REST API Example
+A REST API Example

-Open the following link in your browser to request a random programming joke:
+Open the following link in your browser to request a random computer question from the Open Trivia Database:

 This is a public API implemented as RESTful web service (it follows REST conventions).
-Your browser will show an awful JSON-formatted programming joke, such as:
+Your browser will show a single JSON-formatted quiz question with answers, such as:

 {